mark-joyce/Milestone2/README.md

 In order to track the changes in the local repository the following steps were taken:

-- command `git add 'filename'` - to update what will be committed;
+- command `git add 'filename'` - to update what will be committed.

 - command `git commit` - to commit the changes.